MonetDBSolutions/squll/README.md

-# SQALPEL
+# SQULL

 ## Description
-SQALPEL is the collection of driver programs for performance experiments against a DBMS.
+Squll.py is the driver program for performance experiments against a DBMS.
-For background information see the paper [Discrimative Performance Benchmarking](https://www.cwi.nl/~mk/scalpel.pdf).

 ## Installation
 Setting up the environment involves a few simple steps.